lleukkun/eigengen/README.md

 # pipe file content in through stdin
 cat setup.py | eigengen --file - "Please review the given source file, thank you!"

+# pipe a git diff output and write a review for it
+git diff origin/main^^..HEAD | eigengen --file - "Please write a code review for the given diff, thank you!
 ```

 By default eigengen uses claude-3-5-sonnet.
 In order to use OpenAI GPT4o model, please give --model-alias argument